heqiangflytosky/qbook/source/Android性能优化/android-performance-optimization-anr-2.md

   | state=S schedstat=( 56712280 89332299 58 ) utm=4 stm=0 core=0 HZ=100
   | stack=0x762c09d000-0x762c09f000 stackSize=1041KB
   | held mutexes=
-  at com.meizu.flyme.launcher.LauncherProvider$a.a(SourceFile:-1)
+  at com.android.launcher.LauncherProvider$a.a(SourceFile:-1)
-  - waiting to lock <0x0b7ac58a> (a com.meizu.flyme.launcher.LauncherProvider$a) held by thread 15
+  - waiting to lock <0x0b7ac58a> (a com.android.launcher.LauncherProvider$a) held by thread 15
-  at com.meizu.flyme.launcher.LauncherProvider$a.b(SourceFile:2626)
+  at com.android.launcher.LauncherProvider$a.b(SourceFile:2626)
-  at com.meizu.flyme.launcher.LauncherProvider$a.a(SourceFile:3052)
+  at com.android.launcher.LauncherProvider$a.a(SourceFile:3052)
-  at com.meizu.flyme.launcher.LauncherProvider.a(SourceFile:4304)
+  at com.android.launcher.LauncherProvider.a(SourceFile:4304)
-  at com.meizu.flyme.launcher.LauncherProvider.a(SourceFile:101)
+  at com.android.launcher.LauncherProvider.a(SourceFile:101)
-  at com.meizu.flyme.launcher.LauncherProvider$b.doInBackground(SourceFile:3698)
+  at com.android.launcher.LauncherProvider$b.doInBackground(SourceFile:3698)
   at android.os.AsyncTask$2.call(AsyncTask.java:333)
   at java.util.concurrent.FutureTask.run(FutureTask.java:266)
   at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1167)